Deluge Fountain: Elements

-The statue ensemble portrays the culmination moment of the biblical flood: people and animals who are left because they did not find shelter on the barge.
-The sculpture fountain is composed of three independent upstanding parts.
-The central fountain block is a man, supporting a fainting woman in his left arm, while he strives with his other hand to pull another man on his rock.
+The statue portrays the culminating moment of the biblical flood: people and animals who are left because they did not find shelter on the ark.
+The fountain is composed of three independent upstanding parts.
+The central block features a man, supporting a fainting woman in his left arm, while he strives with his other hand to pull another man up onto the rock.
 At the foot of the rock is a young mother, dying from exhaustion, but who managed to save her helpless child.

-Beside a lion climbs the rock, not doing any harm.
-This is the main figure, standing at the center of the basin.
+A lion also climbs the rock.

 The second block figures a lonely bear crawling on the rock, its head facing east and its right paw raised.
 In its clenched jaws, the bear holds the dead body of a cub.
-The third part of the sculpture refers to the Greek mythology: it reminds of Laocoön legend, with a man fighting a contorted sea serpent.
-Realistic details outline the efforts of the muscles and the tension of the struggle.
-The fountain is 6 m tall and made of bronze, with total weight of 9 tons.
-The circular pool wall is out of red sandstone, with some Silesian gray granite, the surrounding pavement is arranged in a mosaic.
+The third part of the sculpture references the Laocoön myth from Greek mythology, featuring a man fighting a contorted sea serpent.

+The fountain is 7 meters tall and made of bronze with a total weight of 9 tons.
+The circular pool wall is made from red sandstone with some Silesian gray granite.
+The surrounding pavement is arranged in a mosaic.